yuechen-li-dev/Margaret/primer/vulkan-primer.md

   - Do not paste tutorial architecture into the repository without adapting it to repository ownership and boundary rules.
   - Do not solve a local Vulkan problem by leaking Vulkan deeper into the engine.
   - Do not mistake validation silence for architectural quality.
+  - Do not make a new helper merely because the raw call sequence looks repetitive; make one only when the helper encodes real repeated policy.
+  - Do not let feature code quietly become backend policy code.

 decision_rules:
   - Prefer code that is obviously correct over code that is merely plausible-looking Vulkan.